 - 1/2 ounce fresh lime juice about the juice of one half lime

-- 1 and 1/2 Ounces ginger simple syrup
+- 1 and 1/2 Ounces ginger simple syrup OR store-bought ginger beer

 - 6 ounces chilled unsweetened lime flavored sparkling water